-This console generation is weird.
-It’s been over a year since the PlayStation 5 came out, and yet consoles are still impossible to find, and its biggest games are still coming out for the PlayStation 4 as well.
+The best PlayStation 5 games can be a little hard to suss out, and that’s because this console generation is weird.
+It’s been over two years since the PlayStation 5 came out, and consoles are just now finally easy to find, and some of its biggest games are still coming out for the PlayStation 4.
 In fact, the PS5 can natively play any PlayStation 4 game, so for most people there’s no real clear distinction between a PS4 and a PS5 game these days.
 It’s becoming more useful to simply talk about a PlayStation ecosystem instead of splitting it up by the specific console name, like the industry always did in the past.

 Of course that overlooks the substantial differences between the PlayStation 5 and the PlayStation 4.
 The new box is a more powerful machine, and I don’t know if there’s been a case yet of a game released for both systems where the PS5 version isn’t obviously superior.
 And PS4 games also tend to look and run better on the PS5 than on the PS4, so it’s a no-brainer to upgrade if you can.

 Since every PlayStation 4 game is also a PlayStation 5 game, a list like this one gets a little complicated.
 I could just republish our list of the best PlayStation 4 games, with a small handful of true PS5 exclusives sprinkled in, but that’d be both lazy and boring (and I can only afford to be one of those at a time, dammit).
 So here’s what we’re going to do: our list of the best PlayStation 5 games will only consider games that have official, dedicated PlayStation 5 versions.
 Whether it’s a PS5 exclusive, a recent game released on both consoles, or an older game that has a remaster or port specific to the PS5, we’re only looking at games that have had a legitimate PS5 release.
 That cut the field down a bit, and made it easy to land on this top 25.